xmagedo/xmagedo.github.io/phishing detection using ml.md

 # Random forest:

-Is classification algorithm which uses bagging and feature randomness when building each individual tree to try to create an uncorrelated forest of trees whose prediction by committee is more accurate than that of any individual tree.
-It is supervised machine learning Supervised Machine Learning Algorithm that is used widely in Classification and Regression problems.
+Is an algorithm which uses bagging and feature randomness when building each individual tree to try to create an uncorrelated forest of trees whose prediction by committee is more accurate than that of any individual tree.
+It is supervised machine learning Algorithm that is used widely in Classification and Regression problems.
 It builds decision trees on different samples and takes their majority vote for classification and average in case of regression.
-A below image will provide bright idea:
+A below image will provide bright
+idea:

  ![image](https://user-images.githubusercontent.com/54819478/180170219-6f210f10-a69d-4105-8678-b73125aa225f.png)

 # Phishing detection:

-I found this phishing dataset: https://www.kaggle.com/datasets/shashwatwork/phishing-dataset-for-machine-learning in which I will provide the detection technique using algorithm random forest.
+I found this phishing dataset: https://www.kaggle.com/datasets/shashwatwork/phishing-dataset-for-machine-learning in which I will provide the detection technique using random forest.

-This dataset provide label data which has samples as phish domains and ligit domains.
+This dataset provides labeled data which has samples as phish domains and  legit domains.
 The dataset which will be used in the training phase is a very important point to build successful detection mechanism.
 We have to use samples whose classes are precisely known.
 So it means, the samples which are labeled as phishing must be absolutely detected as phishing.
 Likewise the samples which are labeled as legitimate must be absolutely detected as legitimate.
 Otherwise, the system will not work correctly if we use samples that we are not sure about.
 When the journey of the samples is completed, the class that a sample belongs to will become clear.

 ![image](https://user-images.githubusercontent.com/54819478/179998951-4bd93461-85d8-4e28-adce-65893000a7ce.png)